Having follow-up appointments

-If you had treatment to cure prostate cancer you have regular check-ups every few months for the first year.
-These continue for several years but with longer gaps between appointments.
+If you had treatment to cure prostate cancer, you have regular check-ups every few months for the first year.
+These continue for several years depending on your situation but with longer gaps between appointments.

-Your doctor will usually ask questions about the side effects of treatment and if you have any bowel, bladder or sexual problems.
-They also look at your PSA results.
+During a follow-up visit, your doctor or specialist nurse will usually ask questions about the side effects of treatment and whether you have any changes with your bowel, bladder or erections

-You will not have your PSA level checked until 6 weeks after you finish treatment.
+You will not have your PSA level checked until 6 to 8 weeks after you finish treatment for early prostate cancer.
 After this, you may have it tested:

 • at least every 6 months for the first 2 years